Irva Hertz-Picciotto, M.P.H., Ph.D.

-Perinatal and Neurodevelopmental Outcomes
+Reproductive and Perinatal Outcomes

-- Director, UC Davis Environmental Health Sciences Center
+- Director, Environmental Health Sciences Center

-- Professor of Epidemiology and Chief, Division of Environmental and Occupational Health
+Environmental and Occupational Health

-M.P.H., UC Berkeley, Berkeley, California, 1984
+M.P.H., Epidemiology, UC Berkeley, Berkeley CA 1984

-M.A., UC Berkeley, Berkeley, California, 1985
+M.A., Biostatistics, UC Berkeley, Berkeley CA 1985

-International Society for Environmental Epidemiology (Founding member), 1988-present, President 2002-2003
+International Society of Environmental Epidemiology

-Society for Epidemiologic Research, 1983-present, President 2005-2006
+Society for Epidemiologic Research

 Honors and Awards